 - I grew up knowing all of my grandparents, a great grandmother, surrounded by tons and tons of aunts, uncles and cousins and in a two-parent home.
 Yes, I was fortunate.
 And loved.
 And secure.

 - I’m named after my mom’s baby sister, Aunt Sue, the kindest soul on Earth.
 I did hear her say sh*t one time.
 She was so embarrassed that she almost passed out.
 I can’t ever let her let her find out that I told you.

-- Hubs: I’ve been hanging out with this special guy for over forty-three years—technically longer than that if you start counting from the day I met him.
+- Hubs: I’ve been hanging out with this special guy for more than forty years—technically longer than that if you start counting from the day I met him.
 He’s a trained chemist turned lawyer turned prosecutor turned circuit judge.
 I suspect his next turn will be golfer or fisherman.
 I’ll keep you posted.
 You can call him Gary; our grandchildren call him OoHoo – it’s a story for another time

 - Responsible for: regularly telling Hubby each spring that we need more garden space and that the “weed” he just pulled up was a peony, a pea or a petunia .
 I also think I am responsible for making a difference in the lives of my students.

 - Day job: I work rather diligently at being retired these days.
 Some days it’s a tough job.
 I never pass up an opportunity to have play dates with my grandchildren.
 Their kisses, hugs and laughter are worth more than dollars any day.

 - Blog(s): Dining With Debbie where I write about food, faith, family and fun.
 Arkansas Bloggers, which I intermittently co-sponsor, links up bloggers across the state.